 How Many Calories Are in 1 Cup of Black Coffee?

 On average, an 8-ounce (240 ml) 1 cup of black coffee brewed contains only 2.4 calories.
-These calories come from trace amounts of carbohydrates and proteins present in coffee beans.
-Furthermore, it is essential to note that this caloric value can vary slightly depending on the specific coffee beans used and the brewing method employed.
+These calories sneak in from tiny bits of carbs and proteins in the coffee beans.
+Also, remember that the exact calorie count might change a tad based on the beans and how you brew them.

 - 8-ounce (237g) 1 cup of brewed black coffee prepared with tap water contains 2.37 calories.